 When it comes to managing your retirement investments, who knew there were so many fees?
 No matter what type of IRA you have, chances are good that there are some fees associated with opening, managing, and closing the account.
 Ultimately, it is always best to do your homework to find the least expensive option possible.
-Many people don’t know about IRA costs and fees, nor that they have the ability to shop around for lower ones – yet this could save you thousands of dollars over the lifetime of the account.
+Many people don’t know about gold IRA fees and costs, nor that they have the ability to shop around for lower ones – yet this could save you thousands of dollars over the lifetime of the account.

 What Are Gold IRA Fees and Costs?